pachyderm/pachyderm/README.md

 sudo -E bash -c 'bin/run bin/test ./...' # original command would have been `./bin/run bin/test ./...`
 ```

+*Problem*: I saw the `NODOCKER` environment variable in the scripts and set it, but tests don't work.

+We are working on this :) `NODOCKER` is an experimental option for development, feel free to help out!

 ## Contributing

 To get started, sign the [Contributor License Agreement](https://pachyderm.wufoo.com/forms/pachyderm-contributor-license-agreement).